PEAC: Unsupervised Pre-training for Cross-Embodiment Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

-To fully evaluate CEURL and PEAC, we choose extensive benchmarks (Fig.~\ref{fig_experiment_setting}), including state-based / image-based Deepmind Control Suite (DMC)~\cite{tassa2018deepmind} in URLB~\cite{laskin2021urlb}, Robosuite~\cite{zhu2020robosuite,yuan2024rl} for robotic manipulation, and Isaacgym~\cite{makoviychuk2021isaac} for simulation as well as real-world legged locomotion.
+To fully evaluate PEAC in CEURL, we choose extensive benchmarks (Fig.~\ref{fig_experiment_setting}), including state-based / image-based Deepmind Control Suite (DMC)~\cite{tassa2018deepmind} in URLB~\cite{laskin2021urlb}, Robosuite~\cite{zhu2020robosuite,yuan2024rl} for robotic manipulation, and Isaacgym~\cite{makoviychuk2021isaac} for simulation as well as real-world legged locomotion.
 Below we will introduce embodiments, tasks, and baselines for these settings, with more details in Appendix~\ref{app_exp}.

 \paragraph{State-based DMC \& Image-based DMC.} These two benchmarks extend URLB~\cite{laskin2021urlb}, classical single-embodiment unsupervised RL settings.
-Based on basic embodiments, we change the mass or damping to conduct three distinct embodiment distributions: walker-mass, quadruped-mass, and quadruped-damping, following previous work with diverse embodiments~\cite{lee2020context}.
+Based on basic embodiments, we change the mass or damping to conduct three distinct embodiment distributions: walker-mass, quadruped-mass, and quadruped-damping, following previous work with diverse embodiments~\cite{lee2020context,ying2022towards}.
 All downstream tasks follow URLB.
-These two settings take robot states and image as observations respectively.
+These two settings take robot states and images as observations respectively.

 In state-based DMC, we compare PEAC with 5 exploration and 5 skill-discovery methods: ICM~\cite{pathak2017curiosity}, RND~\cite{burda2018exploration}, Disagreement~\cite{pathak2019self}, ProtoRL~\cite{yarats2021reinforcement}, LBS~\cite{mazzaglia2022curiosity}, DIAYN~\cite{eysenbach2018diversity}, SMM~\cite{lee2019efficient}, APS~\cite{liu2021aps}, CIC~\cite{laskin2022unsupervised}, and BeCL~\cite{yang2023behavior}, which are standard and SOTA for this setting.
 For all methods, we take DDPG~\cite{lillicrap2015continuous} as the RL backbone, which is widely used in this benchmark~\cite{laskin2021urlb}.
 In image-based DMC, we take 5 exploration baselines: ICM, RND, Plan2Explore~\cite{sekar2020planning}, APT~\cite{liu2021behavior}, and LBS; as well as 4 skill-discovery baselines: DIAYN, APS, LSD~\cite{park2022lipschitz}, and CIC.
 Also, we choose a SOTA baseline Choreographer~\cite{mazzaglia2022choreographer}, which combines exploration and skill discovery.
 For all methods, we take DreamerV2~\cite{hafner2020mastering} as the backbone algorithm, which has currently shown leading performance in this benchmark~\cite{rajeswar2023mastering}.